 Gross rental yield for Emirates Hills: 9.1% annually based on average rent vs. buy prices.

-Yes, Emirates Hills is a designated freehold community, allowing 100% ownership for foreign nationals and expats.
+Yes, Emirates Hills is one of Dubai's premier freehold zones, allowing 100% ownership for non-GCC nationals.